 As a comparative point, operational profit as a percentage of net sales is 15.65% in June of 2015 and 16.69% in June of 2016.
 This is a 6.6% difference between the two years.
 They appear to be reasonable, but is there any one or two line items that stand out?

 If you said ‘insurance’, you are correct.
 Why was insurance so high in 2015?
 The bookkeeper looks at the details for both years and the only contrast is the cost of the deductible paid in June of 2015 for $5,000 for an accident.
 Without that $5,000 additional expense in 2015 the profit would have been $58,011 and as a percentage of net sales, 17.12%, slightly higher than June of 2016.

 Based on the comparison of two periods and two years the only contrast was in insurance.
-So it would appear that data entry in the books qualifies as a job well done.
+It would appear that data entry in the books qualifies as a job well done.
 Do the same for the balance sheet.

 Now that there is a high level of confidence in the accuracy of information, it is time to print and prepare reports.